AMONGUSBUTINREAL/ff/README.md

-Little update to the board new beta go in the beta and have some fun in the escape room it is not yet but soon will be but please dont wear mod cosmetics I have banned 1 person and so please do not wear those https://discord.gg/yYAevqcS9Q
+NEW EsCAPE ROOM IN JMAN LAND CHECK IT OUT NOT FULLY DONE THO it is not yet but soon will be but please dont wear mod cosmetics I have banned 1 person and so please do not wear those https://discord.gg/yYAevqcS9Q